Being a pupper is not easy.

 Life is really hard when it seems like the sole purpose of your existence is to be adored and looked after.
 On top of that, there is an implied expectation of bringing to humans happiness in its purest form.

-Newborn puppies master all of these tasks in their (albeit floppy) strides, but the most important and challenging task of all, is all the growing they have to do.
+Newborn puppies master all of these tasks in their (albeit floppy) strides, but the most important and challenging task of all is all the growing they have to do.

 There are 3 main factors which will influence a puppy’s health as a doggo.
-The first one is genes. *cough* responsible breeding *cough*.
-The second one is activity (too much activity can cause all sorts of skeletal development issues, especially that dreaded “D” word: Dysplasia), and the third, is nutrition.
+The first one is the genes. *cough* responsible breeding *cough*.
+The second one is the activity (too much activity can cause all sorts of skeletal development issues, especially that dreaded “D” word: Dysplasia), and the third, is nutrition.

 In most cases, the mother’s milk is all the new pups need to grow and develop into happy healthy dogs, but sometimes she needs a little help.
 In cases when the mother is absent or is struggling to produce enough milk for her babies, humans need to step in.
 Enter the Puppy Formula!